QCD chiral condensate and pseudoscalar-meson properties in the nuclear medium at finite temperature

 \section{Abstract}

-We study the pion and kaon properties in nuclear medium at nonvanishing temperature and baryon density as well as in the presence of magnetic field in the Nambu--Jona-Lasinio (NJL) model with the help of the proper-time regularization scheme, simulating a confinement.
-The density dependent of the quark masses are obtained from the quark-meson coupling (QMC) model in the symmetric nuclear matter at the quark level.
-We analyze the quark condensate, dynamical mass, pion and kaon masses, pion- and kaon-quark coupling constants as well as wave function renormalization factors for those mesons of finite temperature and in the presence of magnetic field for different baryon densities.
-We find the chiral condensate for the up quark suppresses with increasing temperature and baryon density and enhances under the presence of magnetic field.
-Interestingly, we find that the wave function renormalization for the pion and kaon increases with respect to the temperature and decreases as the baryon density increases.
+The pion and kaon properties in a nuclear medium at nonvanishing temperature as well as the QCD chiral condensate in the presence of a magnetic field for various baryon densities are studied in the Nambu--Jona-Lasinio (NJL) model with the help of the proper--time regularization (PTR) scheme, simulating a QCD confinement.
+The density dependent of the quark mass in symmetric nuclear matter is obtained from the quark--meson coupling (QMC) model, which shares the same covariant feature with the NJL model, at quark level.
+We then analyze the QCD chiral condensates, and dynamical masses for various baryon densities at finite temperature and magnetic field as well as the pion and kaon masses, pion and kaon weak--decay constants, pion--and kaon--quark coupling constants, and wave function renormalization factors for various baryon densities at finite temperature.
+We find that the QCD chiral condensates suppress with increasing temperature and baryon density and enhance under the presence of a magnetic field, which are consistent with other model predictions.
+Interestingly, the wave function renormalization factors for the pion and kaon increase with respect to temperature and reduce as the baryon density increases are found.